relevant-ai/RelevantCardsDocumentation/DOCS.md

 You may create cards using our [**Relevant platform** wizard](http://platform.relevant.ai).
 Once you make a card in the step-by-step wizard, you will be able to view and edit the code by clicking on the code button. **TODO: ADD IMAGE**.

-Click here for an example of a full REL card which displays top content from Reddit.**TODO: DECIDE WHETHER REDDIT?**  **TODO: ADD LINK**
+Click here for an example of a full REL card which displays top content from Reddit.**TODO: DECIDE WHETHER REDDIT?**  **TODO: ADD LINK AND ADD TO PLATFORM, ASK TO TEST HERE**

 ### Card Structure